bird-house/birdhouse-deploy/birdhouse/components/README.rst

   deployment/install-automated-deployment.sh .. $USER [daily|5-mins]
   # read the script for more options/details

-If you want to manually force a deployment of PAVICS (note this might not use latest version of deploy.sh_ script (:download:`download <../deployment/deploy.sh>`)::
+If you want to manually force a deployment of Birdhouse (note this might not use latest version of deploy.sh_ script (:download:`download <../deployment/deploy.sh>`)::

   deployment/deploy.sh .